 - Be of the character and suitability to be admitted as a solicitor

-Candidates do not need to acquire any legal experience or undergo any training before taking the QLTS assessments or applying for admission.
+You do not need to acquire any legal experience or undergo any training before taking the QLTS assessments or prior to applying for admission to the SRA.
+You are not required to take any English language test either, but you should ensure your standard of written, reading, spoken, and listening English is at the appropriate level.

 Although you are not required to follow any formal steps in order to become eligible to complete the assessments, we strongly recommend that you ensure you are, potentially, eligible to become a solicitor via the QLTS route, before you start the process.